Wood Siding Installation

 wood siding

-Process And Its Different Variants
+Installation Process And Its Different Variants

-Vertical Siding
+Siding

-The vertical siding used on the outsides of rural or agricultural structures is often also applied to modern homes to produce a quality.
+The siding used on the outsides of rural or agricultural structures is often also applied to modern homes to produce a rustic quality.
 The vertical boards extend over the entire length of the wall and are either butted or groove.
 The boards are nailed to the top and bottom plates and in the middle of the wall height.
-If the boards are butted together, a continuous strip nailed over the joint for extra protection and decorative effect.
+If the boards are butted together, a continuous wood strip nailed over the joint for extra protection and decorative effect.
 This type of siding is known as a board and lath.

-Plywood Offers Effective Alternatives
+Cladding Offers Effective Alternatives

-Timber shingles can be replacing siding options as waterproofing in a similar way to roofing applications to achieve a more effect.
+Timber shingles can be replacing wood siding options as waterproofing in a similar way to roofing applications to achieve a more rustic effect.
 Wooden shingles are available in different lengths and are either stapled or nailed onto a wrapping material covered with a layer of felt-building paper.
 The shingles are installed in tracks of the same orientation, each course covering the open joints in the underlying course.
-Most shingles are made of redwood or cedar, which can be left untreated or coated with various surface treatments.
+Most wood shingles are made of redwood or cedar, which can be left untreated or coated with various surface treatments.

 You May Also Like